Optimal error estimates for Chebyshev approximations of functions with limited regularity in fractional Sobolev-type spaces: Chebyshev approximations of functions in fractional Sobolev-type spaces

-In this section, we introduce the theoretical framework and present the main results.
-Here, we focus on the approximation of functions with interior singularities, and shall extend the estimates to deal with functions with endpoint singularities in Section \ref{endptsingula}.
+In this section, we introduce a new theoretical framework and present the main results on Chebyshev approximations.
+Here, we focus on the approximation of functions with interior singularities, and shall extend the estimates to deal with functions with endpoint singularities in Subsection \ref{endptsingula}.